RayanKashif69/AI-Chess-Engine/README.md

 # AI Chess Game

-This is a Java-based implementation of a chess game featuring two AI players with different difficulty levels.
+This is a Java-based implementation of a chess game with a command line interface, featuring two AI players with different difficulty levels.
 The game allows you to play chess against an AI opponent, and it includes logic for handling the rules of chess, such as piece movement, capturing, and pawn promotion.

 ## Features